Blog - Commercial

-When searching for a commercial office for lease, you must ask yourself the hard question, and answer it realistically, ‘How much can I pay on rent’?
+Before renting an office space, you must ask yourself the hard question, and answer it realistically, ‘How much can I really pay on rent’?

 Generally, the closer you are to public transport the higher the rent.

 A building that is modern and up-to-date with facilities (particularly smart buildings) will cost more than an older building with tired facilities.
 The exception here, of course, is an older heritage style building that has had a substantial refurbishment.
-Here it gives the building a point of difference, and these buildings have a strong following by creative tenants.
+This gives the building a point of difference, and these buildings have a strong following by creative tenants.

-Natural light is often one of the major factors considered by inquiries, along with a pleasant outlook.
-Buildings with good natural light and outlook are more expensive, and if they receive park or harbour views they can escalate even more.
+Natural light is often one of the major factors considered by businesses, along with a pleasant outlook.
+Buildings with good natural light and outlook are more expensive, and if they come with park or harbour views costs can escalate even more.

 In the beginning

 The fourth thing to consider is the setup costs.
-You will have a number of setup costs to budget when leasing an office.
+You will have a number of setup costs to budget for when leasing an office.
 All owners require a bank guarantee for security over the space.
-This is generally around six months rent for a three-year commitment.
+This is generally around six months’ rent for a three-year commitment.
 In some cases, this may be reduced subject to you supplying sufficient financials to confirm that you have a solid business and are a ‘good risk’.
-As a guide, legal fees generally cost between $1,000 and $2,500.
+There will also be some legal fees, which generally cost between $1,000 and $2,500.

 For insurance, you will require public liability insurance in the range of $10 million to $20 million, as well as business and general insurance.
 It’s important to seek expert advice on this aspect because all businesses will be different when it comes to insurance.

-The last and most favourable for tenants are lease incentives.
-Landlords will offer tenants incentives to entice them to lease their offices.
-Incentives are generally on a case-by-case basis and are dependent on many factors such as lease term, type of business, vacancy in the particular building etc. The larger the office, the larger the incentive is usually how it works.
+The last thing to think about when it comes to renting an office is lease incentives.
+Landlords will often offer tenants incentives to entice them to lease their commercial office space.
+Incentives are generally determined on a case-by-case basis and are dependent on many factors such as lease term, type of business, vacancy in the particular building, market conditions etc. The larger the office, the larger the incentive is usually how it works.